Home › Vietnam Food & Beverage

 VIETNAM FOOD & BEVERAGE

 Historically, Vietnam relied primarily on agriculture as a source of output, but has shifted towards a more market-oriented economy since the initiation of the "Doi Moi” (renovation) socialist-economic reform in 1986 and joining the World Trade Organization in 2006.
-These market liberalizations have helped Vietnam become one of the fastest growing economies in the region with an annual GDP growth rate (CAGR) of 14.1% between 2007 and 2011.
-The Vietnamese population has benefitted from the strong economic growth.
-Their increasing affluence has stimulated consumer spending per capita, which rose by a CAGR of 17.2% between 2007 and 2011.
+These market liberalizations have helped Vietnam become one of the fastest growing economies in the region with an annual GDP growth rate (CAGR) of 7.8% between 2005 and 2012.
+The Vietnamese population has benefited from the strong economic growth.

 The Vietnamese economy is projected to be one of the fastest developing economies in Asia, largely propelled by having:

-- One of the youngest demographic profiles in Asia with high trainability; 68% of the country’s approximately 89 million people are under 40 years of age
+- One of the youngest demographic profiles in Asia with high trainability; nearly 70% of the country’s approximately 90 million people are under 30 years of age

-- The highest projected real GDP growth in the region in the next 5 years with average growth of 7%
+- The highest projected real GDP growth in the region over the next 5 years with average growth of 7%

-- One of the world’s leading markets for consumer confidence with retail sales growth of 24% in 2011 and private consumption accounting for 68% of GDP in 2011
+- One of the world’s leading markets for consumer confidence with retail sales growth of 24% in 2011 and real consumer expenditure accounting for 64% of GDP in 2012 (Source: World Bank)

 - Structural reforms that have improved Vietnam’s business environment and have supported growth in foreign and private investment